Make-School-Courses/DevOps-Security/08-social-engineering/README.md

 ## Challenges

 With your partner invent a social engineering hack.
+You have a one week to pull of your hack.

 It must have a goal.
 You are trying to get someone to do something or give you something.